 Vworp Vworp!
 Volume One

 Well, it’s finally out there!
-Vworp Vworp! was officially released into the world on Thursday, at a launch party with insulin plant at that regular haunt for Doctor Who fans, the Fitzroy Tavern in London, hosted by m’colleague and co-editor on the zine, Gareth Kavanagh, and Dez Skinn, who should need no introduction.
+Vworp Vworp! was officially released into the world on Thursday, at a launch party to learn more about vigabatrin rems at that regular haunt for Doctor Who fans, the Fitzroy Tavern in London, hosted by m’colleague and co-editor on the zine, Gareth Kavanagh, and Dez Skinn, who should need no introduction.
 And it’s gone done really well!
 The DWM team, who generously gave us loads of free publicity in their latest issue, love it.
 At the subsequent SFX Weekender convention, it went down an absolute storm.
 It even got the Dave Gibbons seal of approval!

 Apart from co-editing and design duties, I also designed the Vworp Vworp! website, www.vworpvworp.co.uk.
 I know I’m very biased, but I do urge you all to snap up a copy while you can, if you haven’t already.
 I’m terribly proud of it and look forward to getting stuck into Volume Two, which should be out in five or six months…